storybookjs/babel-plugin-react-docgen/README.md

         "DOC_GEN_COLLECTION_NAME": "MY_REACT_DOCS",
         "resolver": "findAllComponentDefinitions", // optional (default: findAllExportedComponentDefinitions)
         "removeMethods": true, // optional (default: false)
+        "preHandlers": ["react-docgen-custom-transform"] // optional array of custom transforming handlers running before the actual handlers (use the string name of the package in the array)
         "handlers:": ["react-docgen-deprecation-handler"] // optional array of custom handlers (use the string name of the package in the array)
       }
     ]